jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-auto.md

 }
 ```

-Then SBDG supplies a `GemfireTemplate` instance that you can use to
+Then [spring-boot-gemfire-name] supplies a `GemfireTemplate` instance that you can use to
 perform low-level data-access operations (indirectly) on the `Customers`
 Region: